-The success of team dinners is generally correlated with how much everyone actually enjoys spending time with one another.
-But at Cote, that won’t matter at all.
-Even your grumpiest coworker (shoutout to Max from accounting) will have a baseline level of fun at this upscale Korean BBQ spot.
-Cote does a “Butcher’s Feast” for $52 per person that comes with steakhouse-quality meat, vegetables, sides, stews, and soft serve.
-As long as everyone eats meat and you call to make a reservation well in advance, you’re going to enjoy your night.
+The success of team dinners is generally correlated with how much your colleagues actually enjoy spending time with one another.
+But Cote will be a good pick no matter what (as long as everyone eats meat).
+Even your grumpiest coworker - shoutout to Max from accounting - will have a baseline level of fun at this upscale Korean BBQ spot.
+Do the “Butcher’s Feast” ($54 per person), which comes with steakhouse-quality meat, plus vegetables, sides, stews, and soft serve.
+Call to make a reservation well in advance, and don’t ignore the excellent cocktails.

 Huertas is a casual place in the East Village that serves excellent tapas and is never too hard to get into.
-Depending on the size of your group, you have some options - there’s a dining room for 36 that gives you access to a private garden, but you can also do smaller packages with set menus for around $65-$85 per person.
-Make sure to subtly drop the facts that they have an off-menu hot dog and they make their own vermouth - so everyone on the team will think you’re both fun and in-the-know.
+Depending on the size of your group, you have some options - there’s a dining room for 36 that gives you access to a private garden, but you can also do smaller packages with set menus for $60 per person (hospitality included).
+Make sure to subtly mention that there’s an off-menu hot dog and they make their own vermouth, so everyone on the team will think you’re fun and in-the-know.

 Going to Legacy Records for a team dinner is how you tell the world that your company is cool, and also maybe moving to Hudson Yards soon.
 There’s a good chance your group won’t be the only team there - kind of like Zogsports, but instead of playing competitive kickball, you’ll be sitting at dueling tables eating things like pasta, duck, and crudos.
 (If you want to definitively one-up those other teams, just book a private room.)
 The food has Italian, American, and Mediterranean influences, and it’s really good.

 The Loyal makes the kind of food you might have found at a team dinner in the ’50s, back when everyone smoked in offices and replying-all to an email was not even something you could have nightmares about.
-Despite the lavish-sounding old school food (like shrimp cocktail and a giant sundae bar), this restaurant is still somewhat casual.
-Not casual casual, but West Village casual.
+But despite the lavish-sounding old-school food (like shrimp cocktail and a giant sundae bar), this restaurant is still somewhat casual.
+Not casual casual - West Village casual.
 Plus, there are big round tables where everyone will be able to hear each other.
-Just know that you’ll have to contact the restaurant directly for parties larger than four.
+Just know that you’ll have to contact the restaurant for parties larger than four.

 If you’re looking for something slightly (but only slightly) more activity-based, try Brooklyn Cider House in Bushwick.
 The space is huge, and they have a $49 prix fixe menu where, in between each of the four courses, you get to “catch” cider from a barrel in the back of the restaurant.
 A meal here is some of the best team bonding you can plan for (and way better than when Aaron made everyone take a horoscope quiz and yelled, “Now bond!”).
 They take reservations for up to 15 people online.

 Covina does Mediterranean food, which in this case means mostly Italian.
-It’s large and the prices are just a little more than you’d want to spend on your average weeknight dinner.
+It’s large and the prices are just a little higher than what you’d probably want to spend on your average weeknight dinner.
 Which is perfect because you’re looking for a place to celebrate your professional accomplishments (finishing a big project, not getting fired, etc.).
 There’s room for a big group, and it should be easier to get a table here than it would be at nearby (and sort of similar) Upland.
-Get some pizza and pasta for the table.

-You want to ball out a little bit and don’t mind some noise.
-This place is for when your group just finished something big, and you’re all so exhausted that when someone suggests Dirty French (half-joking), you all realize that you sort of actually want to go there.
-Technically, it isn’t the most expensive restaurant, but it also isn’t cheap, and it’s sure to be packed with the sort of people who prioritize a good scene over good food.
-Thing is, a lot of the food here is good.
+This place is for when your group just finished something big, and you’re all (paradoxically) both exhausted and in the mood for a sceney-ish celebration.
+Technically, this isn’t the most expensive restaurant, but it also isn’t cheap, and it’s sure to be packed with the sort of people who prioritize atmosphere over good food.
+Thing is, a lot of the food here really is good.
 So come here with your coworkers, eat some fun/fancy French food, and behave like a slightly less stressed-out version of yourself.

 This place is old-school.
 Like, open-since-1885 old-school.
 They also cook some of the best pieces of meat in the city and have an enormous pipe collection.
 So those are three things your group can talk about just to get the conversation rolling.
 Expect white tablecloths, pipes hanging everywhere (as mentioned), and maybe a suit of armor in the corner.
-If, for whatever reason, you don’t want steak, get the mutton chop.
-They call it “legendary” for a reason.
-Also, it’s safe to say no one on your team will feel in better physical health when they leave here.
-But that’s how all good celebrations end.
-Get a big, round table and eat more cow than a doctor would recommend for a wolf.
+If, for whatever reason, you don’t want steak, get the mutton chop - they call it “legendary” for a reason.